Get Help for IT Security Problems

-The IT Policies that ensure legal and appropriate use of the university's resources and keep data private and secure.
+The IT policies that ensure legal and appropriate use of university resources and keep data private and secure.

 Report suspected phishes to the IT Security Office.
 Be sure to include the entire text of the message and email headers.

-Use the Phish Bowl to see some phishing (fake) emails that have been spotted at Cornell.
+Check the Phish Bowl to see phishing (fake) emails that have been spotted at Cornell.

 Have you received an email claiming to be from Cornell?
-Make sure it is by checking the list of Verified Cornell Communications.
+Make sure it's legitimate by checking Verified Cornell Communications (login required).